Arizona Pool Leagues

 Players may, with approval from the League Office, be dropped at any time during the session and should be dropped if they become unreliable or cause problems in the League.
 To request that the League Office drop a player, simply draw a line through his name on your scoresheet and mark drop.
 Note: At least one player that played in the teams opening match must remain on the roster throughout the session.

-17. NEW PLAYERS - A membership application along with the annual AZPL membership fee ($20) must be received with the team scoresheet when a new player shoots.
-Captains, have your new players fill out their applications and pay you their fees before they play.
+17. NEW PLAYERS - A membership application must be received with the team scoresheet when a new player shoots.
+Captains, have your new players fill out their applications before they play.
+If a membership application is unavailable where you are playing then you should put the players first AND last name on the scoresheet along with their contact information on the back of the scoresheet.

 22. YOU MAY PLAY ONLY ONCE in a team match meaning you cannot play for a missing player.